Welcome!

 Write up your API reference materials and any other documents that are still placeholders.

-You knew this step was coming: take some time to review what you’ve written and revise anything that’s unclear or inaccurate.
+Take some time to review what you’ve written and revise anything that’s unclear or inaccurate.
+Hard-to-read docs often indicate an underlying engineering problem to address.